csiro-data-school/python/_episodes/10-syntax.md

 Spaces and tabs separate keywords, identifiers and expressions.
 They also play a special role in indentation levels in code blocks, which is covered later in this episode.

 ## Identifiers
-A Python identifier is a name used to identify a variable, function, class, module or other object.
-An identifier can start with a letter (a to z, A to Z) or an underscore (_) but may contain letters, underscores and digits (0 to 9) thereafter.
+A Python identifier is a name or label used to identify a variable or function (identifiers are also used to label `class` and `module` objects, which we will cover in advanced Python).
+An identifier can start with a letter (a to z, A to Z) but may contain letters, underscores and digits (0 to 9) thereafter.
+(In some special cases, it can also start with an underscore).

 Additionally, Python is case-sensitive, so `myInt` is not the same identifier as `MyInt`.